Direct Admission into Programs

 Direct admission into some programs is possible upon successful admission to Memorial University.
 In addition to the general admission requirements, there may be further requirements for some of those programs.

-Programs to which direct admission is possible by self-declaration (that is, simply by selecting the appropriate subject area on the Undergraduate Application for Admission / Readmission to Memorial University) include:
+Programs to which direct admission is possible by self-declaration (by selecting the appropriate subject area on the Undergraduate Application for Admission / Readmission to Memorial University) include:

 - Science – Students can enter the Bachelor of Science program, but they cannot select a major until they have completed specific university courses and gained the approval of the relevant department.
 Once the prerequisites are completed, a student will complete a "Declare / Change Academic Program Form" and / or a department application form.